Free Snow Removal Software,

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
-Tips on snow are rarer than restaurants but real: average $15-$40 when they do come, more after a 4am push that let the homeowner make it to the hospital, the airport, or the school drop-off.
-Money the driver was leaving on the table because nobody was asking.
+Customers see a 15/20/25% tip prompt right at payment — the same flow they're used to from Square or DoorDash.
+Tips on snow are rarer than restaurants but real: roughly $15-$40 when they come, more after a 4am push that let the homeowner make it to the hospital, the airport, or the school drop-off.
+Money the driver was leaving on the table because nobody was asking, with no awkward ask and no cash changing hands in the driveway.

 Included free, forever.